-Harry Reid remembered for reshaping Obama presidency, Senate and Supreme Court by friends and foes
+Harry Reid remembered by friends and foes for reshaping Senate, Supreme Court and Obama presidency

 Senate Minority Leader Mitch McConnell (R-Ky.), a longtime political foe of Reid, called his opponent’s rise a “quintessentially American story” that bore the marks of his “legendary toughness, bluntness, and tenacity.”

-A onetime amateur boxer, Reid’s instinct to “fight for those hurting the poor and the middle class” guided his way, said Sen. Charles E. Schumer (N.Y.), who was Reid’s successor as the Democrat leader in the Senate.
+A onetime amateur boxer, Reid’s instinct to “fight for those hurting the poor and the middle class” guided his way, said Sen. Charles E. Schumer (N.Y.), who was Reid’s successor as the Democratic leader in the Senate.

 He “was tough-as-nails strong, but caring and compassionate, and always went out of his way quietly to help people who needed help,” Schumer said in a statement.